 Before turning on the LED bulb with the dimmer, try to check if your dimmer is settable.
 On some dimmers there are trimmers and adjustment selectors.

-If the LED bulb flickers, especially with a very low brightness, it is good to set the dimmer with a minimum brightness a little higher, so as not to flicker the LED.
+If the flicker led bulb, especially with a very low brightness, it is good to set the dimmer with a slightly higher brightness, so as not to make the LED flicker.

 In addition, I recommend setting the dimmer (if it presents this possibility) on halogen (or incandescent) bulb.
 By setting the dimmer to other modes (e.g. fluorescent lamps or transformers), LED bulbs may emit loud buzzes and flicker, especially when the brightness is decreased.

-If your dimmer provides the possibility of adjusting even the maximum brightness, I recommend not to exceed 80%.
-By setting the maximum brightness of the dimmer to 80%, instead of 100%, the life of the bulb will definitely increase.
+If your Dimmer provides for the possibility to regulate even the maximum brightness, I recommend not to exceed 80%.
+By setting the maximum brightness of the Dimmer at 80%, instead of 100%, the duration of the light bulb will increase definitely.

 Dimmable LED bulbs, with external power supply